-The Director of the CSU may issue a Notice of Administrative Monetary Penalty to those who have sold or produced cannabis without a licence.
+The Director of the CSU or their delegate may issue a Notice of Administrative Monetary Penalty to those who have sold or produced cannabis without a licence.
 The Notice of Administrative Monetary Penalty will include information on the alleged contravention(s), the amount of monetary penalty, and the option to sign a waiver.
 The administrative monetary penalty is equal to two times the retail value of the cannabis sold, produced, or possessed for the purpose of sale.

 If you have received a Notice of Administrative Monetary Penalty:

 - You may sign a waiver accepting the amount of the penalty and waiving your right to an administrative hearing.

 - Once the waiver is signed you will be provided a concession order outlining the amount of the penalty, the reasons for imposing the penalty, and the date by which the penalty must be paid.